Mbialowas10/OO-Ruby-Challenges/README.md

 <br>then install
 <br>_rbenv install 3.0.6_
 <br>next run that ruby env by entering
-<br>_rbenv global/shell 3.0.6_ # not can use either global or shell keyword not both at one time
+<br>_rbenv global/shell 3.0.6_ # use either global or shell keyword olny in one command ie. not meant to run both at same time

 A number of object-oriented coding challenges with tests lovingly borrowed from the [Exercism.io Ruby Track](http://exercism.io/languages/ruby).